oatlog/oatlog/doc/extended_abstract/main.typ

 instantiation time.

 To illustrate how oatlog works and the readability of its generated code, we highlight
-@example_generated_code that shows generated code for the distributive law.
+@example_generated_code which shows generated code for the distributive law.
 This is part of the function `Theory::apply_rules` that executes all queries and which alternates with the function `Theory::canonicalize` to compute the congruence closure of the theory.